 noun (plural same or Papagos)

-- 1A member of an American Indian people of the south-western US and northern Mexico.More example sentences
+1A member of an American Indian people of southern Arizona and northern Sonora.

 - For the Navajo, Hopi, Papago and other Native Americans already living in the Southwest, the land was sacred.